 Using Social Determinants of Health Data & New Technology Tools to Connect with Appropriate Community Resources

 We asked the questions, now what?
-Created in October 2018
+Updated in December 2018

 Download full case study at the bottom of the page.

 The collection of data related to patients' non-medical needs through use of Social Determinant of Health (SDoH) assessment tools (e.g., NACHC’s PRAPARE, AAFP’s The EveryONE Project), can accelerate systemic population health improvement, as well as engage patients in addressing their social non-medical needs (such as transportation, shelter, intimate partner violence services, or access to healthy food) through coordinated access to appropriate services.

 According to a 2017 American Academy of Family Physicians (AAFP) survey, 83% of respondents agreed that family physicians should identify and help with social determinants of health.
 Research from Kaiser Permanente suggests that, of those patients screened for social determinants of health, approximately two-thirds needed some services.
 PRAPARE pilot data from participating health centers identified housing, utilities, and food as the most frequently identified needs.

 Unfortunately, 80% of the family physicians surveyed by AAFP responded that they don’t have time to discuss social determinants of health with patients and more than half feel unable to provide their patients with solutions.
 So, tools are needed to help providers meet these newly identified needs, with existing resources.

 Much like other screenings that are embedded in the regular workflow and used to assess the risk or severity of the patient’s condition, such as the PHQ-9, Social Determinants of Health assessment tools like PRAPARE are designed to operate similarly.